itcc-pedcanportal/services-dkfz/pcp-dkfz-transfer/README.md

 - Top-level directory - Only visible to the admin

 ### Cannot create public share links
-- This is intentional - only admins can create public links
+- This is intentional - public share links are switched off
-- Use internal sharing: `pcpdt share file.txt @groupname`
+- Use internal sharing: `pcpdt share file.txt username`

 ## Platform Notes